Prisma Health Richland Hospital

 Prisma Health Richland Hospital is a hospital in Columbia, South Carolina that is part of Prisma Health.

-Prisma Health Richland hospital was originally established in 1892 as Columbia Hospital and was one of the first hospitals in the city.
+Prisma Health Richland Hospital was originally established in 1892 as Columbia Hospital and was one of the first hospitals in the city.
 Over the years, with the growth of Columbia and the arrival of Fort Jackson, the hospital expanded.
 It outgrew its original location on Harden St. by the 1960s.
-Later renamed Richland Memorial Hospital it is moved in 1972 to its present location near the intersection of Bull St. and Harden St. Extension.
+Later renamed Richland Memorial Hospital, it moved in 1972 to its present location near the intersection of Bull St. and Harden St. Extension.

-Today, Prisma Health Richland is one of the largest hospitals in the state with over 20 specialties.
-It is affiliated with the University of South Carolina, training future doctors, nurses, and pharmacists.
+Today, Prisma Health Richland Hospital is one of the largest hospitals in the state, with 641 beds, a Level I Trauma Center, Comprehensive Stroke Center and over 20 specialties.
+It is affiliated with the University of South Carolina, training future doctors, nurses and pharmacists.
 It is the regional referral center for the Midlands of South Carolina and is the site of the Carolinas' first Gamma Knife Center.
-The hospital also has a Total Joint Center for hip and knee replacements and, since 2007, a Robotic Surgery Center specializing in minimally invasive surgery.
+The hospital also has a total joint center for hip and knee replacements, an associated cardiovascular care hospital and a freestanding children's hospital.

 Prisma Health Heart Hospital

 In January 2006, the 124 inpatient bed Prisma Health Heart Hospital, located on the Richland campus, opened its doors.
-The $80 million, 200000 sqft hospital is the state's only freestanding facility specializing only in the prevention, diagnosis and treatment of cardiovascular diseases.
+The $80 million, 200000 sqft hospital is the state's only freestanding facility specializing only in the prevention, diagnosis, and treatment of cardiovascular diseases.

-LifeNet South Carolina

-The Palmetto Richland was home to CareForce, an emergency and critical-care-transport air ambulance service, founded in 1998.
-It had two helicopter in its fleet, a Bell 230 owned by Palmetto Health and a Bell 206 shared by Bamberg Memorial Hospital in Bamberg and Clarendon County Memorial Hospital in Manning.

-On May 1, 2007, CareForce merged with Life Reach, which provided services to the Providence Heart Institute, a hospital of the Sisters of Charity Ministry.